lyteabovenyte/stream-processing-application/main/streams/src/main/java/LyteAboveNyte/Processor-API/README.md

 # Kafka Streams Processor API

 The Kafka Streams Processor API gives you the most flexibility to build virtually any kind of event streaming application you can come up with.
-Here's a summary of the code you'll find covered in chapter 10.
+Here's a summary of the code you'll find

 ## Applications